Elementary Building Blocks for Cluster Mott Insulators

 The three key insights that can be gleaned from our extensive set of calculations can be summarized as follows: (i) Focusing on the interacting part of the cluster Hamiltonian, which, for each site, we take as the standard multi-orbital Hubbard-Kanamori Hamiltonian, and expressing it in terms of $N_i^2$, $\vec{S}_i^2$ and the orbital operators, e.g.~$\vec{L}_i^2$ in the three-orbital case, we find that there is an additional ``cluster Hund's rule" that must be obeyed.
-First, $\sum_i N_i^2$ must be minimized (or maximised depending on the values of $U$ and $J$), before then applying the cluster versions of the usual Hund's rules, maximal $\sum_i \vec{S}_i^2$ and then maximal $\sum_i\vec{L}_i^2$. (ii) While some ground states can be easily understood starting from the non-interacting Hamiltonian and its single-particle molecular orbital levels, there are other ground states that can only be understood starting from the purely interacting Hamiltonian.
-They do not smoothly connect to any non-interacting limit. (iii) The vast majority of parameter space, at least explored in this study, largely contains either a unique ground state in the case of an even number of electrons, or a degeneracy solely due to spin in the case of an odd number of electrons.
+First, $\sum_i N_i^2$ must be minimized, before then applying the cluster versions of the usual Hund's rules, maximal $\sum_i \vec{S}_i^2$ and then maximal $\sum_i\vec{L}_i^2$ (in the three-orbital case).
+However, depending on the ratio of $J/U$, a more complex competition may arise, which negates a straightforward set of cluster Hund's rules.
+Such competition is similar to the physics that can lead to Hund's insulators and mixed valence states in lattice systems \cite{Isidori2019,Ryee2021}. (ii) While some ground states can be easily understood starting from the non-interacting Hamiltonian and its single-particle molecular orbital levels, there are other ground states that can only be understood starting from the purely interacting Hamiltonian.
+They do not smoothly connect to any non-interacting limit. (iii) A majority of parameter space, at least explored in this study, largely contains either a unique ground state in the case of an even number of electrons, or a degeneracy solely due to spin in the case of an odd number of electrons.
 Non-trivial degeneracies protected either by lattice or orbital symmetries, though possible, are rare.

 The paper is structured as follows: Section \ref{model_methods} introduces the general setup, Hamiltonian and methods used throughout.
 Sections \ref{single_orb}, \ref{2orb} and \ref{3orb} present the cases of cluster Mott insulators with one, two, and three orbitals per site respectively, providing in each case a select number of illustrative phase diagrams for different cluster geometries and electron fillings.
 Finally, we end, in section \ref{discussion}, with a discussion of the key insights and implications of our work for future studies, as well as the impact of adding more terms relevant to candidate materials.